 - Summarize: Instead of listing each low-level employee, group them all by title and indicate how many of them there are — as we’ve done with the External Team assisting the CFO above.

 - Extend: Create a number of org charts that nest together to represent the entire organization.
-For example, you might make an executive org chart and separate org charts to illustrate each department.
+For example, you might make an executive org chart and separate org charts to illustrate each department under an executive.
+You can attach links to the additional diagrams, making organizational charts easy to navigate between.

 PRO TIP: If you're nesting various org charts together, layers is a great way to keep everything together.